 Natural Disasters are just a part of life for most of us, regardless of where we live.
 Some of us choose the hot spots or the hot spots choose us.
 Southeast Asia is ‘my’ latest hot spot.
 I grew up on the Gulf Coast in Pensacola, Florida.
 Part of growing up was keeping track of the alphabetical names of the new arrivals for each hurricane season.
 (And in case you didn’t know, those wild crazy destructive forces of wind and waves are called hurricanes in the Northern Hemisphere and Typhoons in the Southern Hemisphere.)

 Destruction comes with a hit from a hurricane.
-Surfers love hurricanes if they keep off shore about 100 miles, because some sweet surf sessions are in the mix.
+Surfers love hurricanes if the eye keeps off shore about 100 miles, because some sweet surf sessions are in the mix.
 Beachcombers are given a golden opportunity to find some real gems.
 So you take the good with the bad.

 Some people choose to move as far inland as they can, to escape a potential hurricane hit.
 My parents moved almost 50 miles away from the coast and that year, the hurricane decided to take a short cut from the Gulf of Mexico to the Atlantic Ocean.
 Minor damage to my parents’ place, but that’s just life near a frequent hot spot, The Gulf of Mexico.